 Growing pains are part of economic change.
-The good news is, the invisible hand of the market will reward the sectors that can solve them.
+The good news is, that the invisible hand of the market will reward the sectors that can solve them.
 The future looks bright for these hotspots of the gig economy:

 1. Content Marketing

 Freelance writers and editors make the content marketing world go ‘round.
-Thanks to their work, the content marketing industry is set to grow by a compound annual growth rate of 16% through 2021.
+Thanks to their work, the content marketing industry is set to grow at a compound annual growth rate of 16% through 2021.
 That growth is fueled by: